stitchdata/docs/_destinations/amazon-s3.md

       2. The selected data storage format (CSV or JSON)

     subsections:
-      - title: "Object Keys and File Structure"
+      - title: "Object Keys and file structure"
         anchor: "object-keys-file-structure"
         content: |
           {{ destination.display_name }} uses what is called an Object Key to uniquely identify objects in a bucket.
 During the Stitch setup process, you have the option of using our default Object Key or defining your own using a handful of Stitch-approved elements.
 Refer to the [{{ destination.display_name }} Setup instructions]({{ link.destinations.setup.amazon-s3 | prepend: site.baseurl | append: "#define-s3-object-key" }}) for more info on the available elements.